-One of my favorite amateur radio reference utilities was ARRL's Travel Plus.
+One of my favorite repeater directories was ARRL's Travel Plus because I could install it locally and it didn't need a subscription.
 However, it was discontinued back in 2016.
 I wanted to re-create the experience of selecting a geographical area on a map and have a list of repeaters display, but ran into a few issues with the data because I wanted to remain unbound by anyone else's licensing restrictions.
 This required me to build the GIS mapping from scratch, as well as compile my own repeater datasets.
 As both an amateur radio (WT3O) and a GMRS (WRXR545) licensee, I thought I would combine both radio services together under one directory for maximum utility.

 I am adding repeaters to this directory often!